VarunP2304/Java-Spring-Boot---JobListing-Website/README.md

 ## 📈 Future Enhancements

 This project serves as a strong foundation.
 Future improvements could include:
-* **Containerization with Docker:** Create a `docker-compose.yml` file to streamline the setup process for all services.
 * **Advanced Filtering:** Allow candidates to filter jobs by location, experience level, and job type.
 * **Applicant Tracking:** Enhance the "Apply" feature to allow employers to view a list of candidates who have applied to their jobs.
 * **Unit & Integration Testing:** Implement JUnit and Mockito tests on the backend to ensure code quality and reliability.